-Once you've clicked the icon, the navigator will list all the breakpoints currently defined in the application grouped by source file.
+Once you've clicked the icon, the navigator will list all the breakpoints currently defined in the application.
 From here, clicking a breakpoint will take you to the source file with the breakpoint.
 You can also easily delete and disable breakpoints from here.

-To disable/enable a breakpoint in the Breakpoint Navigator, click the blue breakpoint icon in the list (or wherever it appears).
+To disable/enable a breakpoint in the Breakpoint navigator, click the blue breakpoint icon in the list (or wherever it appears).
 Don't click the line; it has to be the little blue icon, as shown in Figure 13-5.